facelessuser/Rummage/docs/src/markdown/usage.md

 ### Regular Expression Libraries Used

-Rummage uses the default regular expression library ([Re][re]) that comes with the version of Python you are using.
+Rummage uses the default regular expression library ([Re][re]) that comes with Python.
 It also optionally works with the 3rd party [Regex][regex] library as well.

-Rummage also provides an optional, wrapper called [Backrefs][backrefs] which augments Re and Regex and adds support for various new back references, and adds some new features.
+Rummage also provides an optional wrapper called [Backrefs][backrefs] which augments Re and Regex and adds support for various new back references and additional features.
 Additions differ depending on which library Backrefs is augmenting.
 See [Backrefs' documentation][backrefs] for more info.

-To provide a consistent user experience there are a few differences between libraries that are normalized.
-In Python, there is a difference between how back slashes are handled in strings (`#!py3 "..."`) and raw strings (`#!py3 r"..."`).
-Rummage inputs can be thought of as raw string inputs.
-Normal Regex replace templates allows for character back references in raw string, replace templates (`\u0057`, `\x057`, etc.), but Re and Regex format replacement templates do not (Regex raw string format templates won't convert normal references like `\n` either).
-When Backrefs is applied, all replacement templates will support and translate character references, but Rummage will also ensure that normal Re and normal Regex format replace work the same.
+To provide a consistent user experience, there are a few differences between libraries that are normalized.
+Normalization mainly deals with allowed, standard escapes.
+In general, you should be able to use Python style Unicode, byte, and standard Python string escapes (such as newlines, vertical tabs etc.) in both engines.
+This applies to both search patterns and replace templates.

 ## Search Tab

 ![Search Tab](/images/search_tab.png)

 The **Search** tab is broken up into 2 panels, the first of which is the **Search &amp; Replace** panel.
 The **Search &amp; Replace** panel has all the inputs where the search and replace is defined and configured.
-It also has access to the regular expression tester and the save/load dialogs for saving/loading patterns for later use.
+It also has access to the [regular expression tester](#regular-expression-tester), [saving and loading patterns](#saving-and-loading-regular-expressions), and [chain management](#search-chains).

 The second panel, is the **Limit Search** panel.
 The **Limit Search** panel contains toggles and inputs that filter the files to be searched.